 In addition, there are some useful resources, including free-to-use online programmes about all kinds of issues on our website.

-If you are studying on a Tier 4 visa and you are concerned about how this may be affected, we have written guidance for you here.
+If you are studying on a Tier 4 visa and you are concerned about how this may be affected, or are planning to apply for immigration permission to study at Queen Mary soon, we have written guidance for you here.

 The Doctoral College has produced a list of FAQs relating to the Covid-19 situation.